MephistoDevelop/WeatherApp/README.md

 ### Deployment

-To deploy the application and see it on the browser you can use npm to do that task on the server provider by webpack. to run the live server you will need to open your project folder terminal and run this commands:
+To deploy the application and see it on the browser you can use npm to do that task on the server provider by webpack. to run the live server you will need to open your project folder terminal and run these commands:

 ```
 `npm install`